Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- //2015
+	- Removed NS2Stats button from End Game Stats and Scoreboard as the service is unavailable.

 - 04/05/2015
 	- Grouped personal stats in End Stats UI in differentiated blocks per team (Commander, Alien, Marine).
 	- Added NS2+ version number to the top left with the NS2 build.